 You can also try a WonderEar hearing aid for 45 days with a money-back guarantee — and our helpful customer service representatives are available to help with whatever you need.

-On the other hand, we at WonderEar do realize that we’re one of the newer companies on the hearing aid market, which is also why our products have fewer reviews than the ones by, for instance, MDHearingAid.
+On the other hand, we at WonderEar do realize that we’re one of the newer companies on the hearing aid market, which is also why our products have fewer reviews - but good ones - than the ones by, for instance, MDHearingAid.